 In general, only addresses in Collingwood are listed, with a few exceptions for nearby locales.
 When known we have used the current address of the site of houses and workplaces.
 In the nineteenth century many places were not numbered, and numbers were frequently changed, so you may find differences between the address we have used and that found in older documents.

-Sources for each person are listed briefly by title; if available online a link is included.
+Sources for each person are listed briefly by author-title; if available online a link is included.
 When a number of newspaper articles have been used, they can be found saved to a list under the relevant person’s name on Trove (http://trove.nla.gov.au).
 If you want to follow up the sources refer to the Bibliography for more details.
 Note that standard sources used for almost every person, such as Births, Deaths and Marriages, electoral rolls, rate books, and Directories are not listed in individual data sheets but full details of these can be found in the Bibliography.

 Click the below button to search the database…